tyngw/test-modeling-app/README.md

 - `Export`: Export the diagram in SVG format

 ## License
-This project is licensed under the ApacheLicence2.0.
+This project is licensed under the MIT license.
 See [LICENSE](./LICENSE) for details.